ZeroZipMFG/hardware/zz_toolholsters/docs/description.md

   </kbd>
 </div>

-Holster pictured above was designed and crafted specifically for the Milwaukee M12 2553-20 Impact Driver
+Holster pictured above was designed and manufactured specifically for the Milwaukee M12 2553-20 Impact Driver

 ## Product Background